plasmacel/makekit/README.md

 # MakeKit

 MakeKit is a collection of CMake files and step-by-step guides to make the cross-platform compilation of modern C/C++ simple.
-With proper CMake files you can build your project on wide variety of platforms and compilers, while using an arbitrary IDE.
+With the proper CMake files you can build your project on wide variety of platforms and compilers, while using an arbitrary IDE.
+MakeKit also helps to integrate your IDE with the CMake build system.

 **The project is at a very early stage, so if you find any problem or you could simply add something to it, please contribute.**